 - Describe, make use of and critique the cycle of change and consider interventions appropriate to expectations

 - Make use of and take a critical approach to basic motivational interviewing skills

 - Demonstrate and take a critical approach to the use of basic counselling skills

 - Critically evaluate the delivery of psychological therapies such as CBT in a cross- cultural context.

 Coverage is given to basic counselling skills for use in working with adults in a multi-cultural, diverse world.
 You will learn how to use interviewing and counselling skills to foster the client’s wish to change.
 Prochaska and DiClemente’s model of the Stages of Change is explored in the context of further training on Motivational Interviewing to enhance the client’s willingness and ability to change.
-You will learn skills to increase your effectiveness in working with clients who are resistant to changing unhealthy behavior.
+You will learn skills to increase your effectiveness in working with clients who have difficulties with changing unhealthy behavior.